Shannon H Ford

 Specialization in Teaching

-As an educator, I work to bring a multifaceted approach to nursing education that supports students' connecting theory and practice.
-My clinical teaching experience encompasses direct patient care, mentoring students in diverse healthcare settings, and facilitating critical thinking development in real-world scenarios.
-I have had the pleasure of being mentored and developing a growing capacity in course and curriculum development.
-I am committed to educational innovation and alignment with contemporary healthcare needs.
-I strive to design and continually update learning experiences that integrate current research, clinical best practices, and regulatory standards while maintaining pedagogical rigor.
-As a Certified Nurse Educator (CNE), I worked to relay my dedication by obtaining and maintaining validated competencies in curriculum design, assessment strategies, and educational leadership.
-I have also had the great fortune of being a UNC CHIP Scholar where I developed healthcare technological skills.
-With the experience I have been so grateful to receive, I endeavor to share this with students through developing and implementing innovative educational technologies for classroom and simulation experiences, and within clinical practice settings.
-The aims of this work are to enhance student engagement and learning and prepare students for technology-rich healthcare environments.
+As an educator, Dr. Ford works to bring a multifaceted approach to nursing education that supports students' connections between theory and practice.
+Their clinical teaching experience encompasses direct patient care, mentoring students in diverse healthcare settings, and facilitating the development of critical thinking in real-world scenarios.
+They have had the reported pleasure of being mentored and developing a growing capacity in course and curriculum development.
+They are committed to educational innovation and alignment with contemporary healthcare needs.
+They strive to design and continually update learning experiences that integrate current research, clinical best practices, and regulatory standards while maintaining pedagogical rigor.
+As a Certified Nurse Educator (CNE), they demonstrate dedication by obtaining and maintaining validated competencies in curriculum design, assessment strategies, and educational leadership.
+They have been a UNC-Chapel Hill Carolina Healthcare Informatics Program (CHIP) Scholar, where they developed expanded healthcare technological skills.
+With the experience they gained, they endeavored to share this with students by developing and implementing innovative educational technologies for classroom and simulation experiences, as well as within clinical practice settings.
+Their work aims to enhance student engagement and learning and prepare students for technology-rich healthcare environments.
 Nursing and nursing education are such team-based professions.
-Alongside the excellent UNCW SON faculty team, I have the privilege of integrating clinical expertise, educational theory, credentialed knowledge, and technological innovation to create dynamic learning experiences to support the preparation of competent, confident nursing professionals ready to meet ever-evolving challenges inherent to healthcare.
+Alongside the excellent UNCW SON faculty team, they are grateful for the privilege of integrating clinical expertise, educational theory, credentialed knowledge, and technological innovation to create dynamic learning experiences to support the preparation of competent, confident nursing professionals ready to meet ever-evolving challenges inherent to healthcare.

 Research Interests